 Why use a Hydrogen gas generator?

-Hydrogen gas generators are a safe, convenient and typically the more cost-effective alternative to using high pressure cylinders of H2.
-A hydrogen generator will provide hydrogen of a consistent purity, eliminating the risk of variation in gas quality, which can impact on analytical results.
+Hydrogen gas generators are a safe, convenient and typically the more cost-effective alternative to using

 A generator also produces gas on-demand around the clock, meaning that you don’t need to worry about running out of gas at an inopportune moment.
 A hydrogen generator will free up more of your time since you will not need to spend time ordering and changing out replacement cylinders.

-Hydrogen Carrier gas
+Hydrogen Carrier Gas

-Use of consumables, such as columns, can also be reduced when using hydrogen because of the lower elution temperature of products meaning that lower oven temperatures can be used, and in GC-MS, the frequency of ion source cleaning can be vastly reduced when using hydrogen carrier gas because hydrogen continually cleans the components of the ion source, meaning less downtime.
+Use of consumables, such as columns, can also be reduced when using hydrogen gas because of the lower elution temperature of products meaning that lower oven temperatures can be used, and in GC-MS, the frequency of ion source cleaning can be vastly reduced when using hydrogen carrier gas because hydrogen continually cleans the components of the ion source, meaning less downtime.

 Many applications can use hydrogen as an alternative to helium carrier gas, such as FAMEs Analysis in foods, Detailed Hydrocarbon Analysis (DHA) and SIMDIST in Oil and gas, and methods such as EPA 8270 in Environmental analysis.
-Details of the key steps to changing carrier gas are outlined in here.
+Details of the key steps to changing carrier gas are outlined

 How can I change from cylinders to a generator with limited downtime?